Raspberry Chia Jam (using frozen berries!)

 I did not alter the color!
 That’s really how it looks.
 Amazing, right?

 I recommend using frozen berries because they are typically much cheaper than fresh berries and as the texture doesn’t matter, it’s likely not worth the extra expense.
 Contrary to some belief, frozen berries have the same, or often higher, levels of nutrients like antioxidants as fresh berries.
-This is become frozen fruits (and veggies) are frozen at the apex of ripeness, which is also when nutrient concentration is at its peak.
-Nutrient density decreases with less and over ripe fruit.
+This is because frozen fruits (and veggies) are frozen at the apex of ripeness, which is also when nutrient concentration is at its peak.
+Nutrient density decreases with less and over-ripe fruit.

 If you are new to making jam from chia seeds, the chia seeds expand in liquid– in this case, a mix of mashed frozen berries and orange juice, to create a gel that haas the same viscosity as raspberry jam!

-• If you’d like to use a sweetener, then I recommend a drizzle of maple syrup or honey
+You can use other berries instead of the raspberries.
+Blackberries, blueberries, and strawberries all work.
+If you’d like to use a sweetener, then I recommend a drizzle of maple syrup or honey to taste.

 Recipe Substitutions